Systemes6S/graylogdata/README.md

 # How to use GrayLogDataImporter.py ?

-1. Run the GrayLogDataImporter.py script:
+1. Upload your index file .tar.bz2 in the same folder of script and run the GrayLogDataImporter.py script:

 ```
 ./GrayLogDataImporter.py